wptrainingteam/learn-wp-content/tutorials/common-apis-internationalisation.md

 ## How to internationalize your code

 Whenever you find yourself writing a string of text that will be displayed to the user, you should use the [WordPress i18n functions](https://developer.wordpress.org/apis/internationalization/internationalization-functions/) to make sure it can be translated.
+There are a number of i18n functions available, with each performing a different task related to internationalization.

-Let's look at the most basic i18n function: `__()`.
+Let's look at the most basic i18n function: the `__()` function.
 This function takes a string of text and returns the translated version of that string.
 If no translation is available, it returns the original string.

 You will also notice that this function, and most other i18n functions, takes a second parameter.
 This parameter is used to specify the text domain.
 A text domain is a unique identifier for your plugin or theme.
 It is used to make sure that the correct translation files are loaded.